Logolo/ovpnauth/README.md

 Compiling
 ---------

+### Build Dependencies ###

-To compile ovpnauth, you will need the libc, zlib and openssl development headers.
-I have only personally compiled and tested the application on CentOS 6, Debian Squeeze and Wheezy, and I have been able to install the needed libraries with the following commands:
+To compile ovpnauth, you will need the libc, zlib and openssl development headers in addition to `make` and `gcc`.
+I have only personally compiled and tested the application on CentOS 6, Debian Squeeze and Wheezy, and I was able to install the build dependencies with the following commands:

-### CentOS 6: ###
+#### CentOS 6 ####

     # Static executable
     yum install gcc make glibc-static zlib-static openssl-static